ViniPrimao/transparency-portal-service/README.md

 ## Running the Backend with Docker Compose

-You can also run the backend using Docker Compose.
-Ensure you have Docker Compose installed and configured.
+You can run the MongoDB using Docker Compose.
+Ensure you have Docker installed and configured.

-1. **Start Docker Compose**: Run the following command in the project root directory to start the backend and the associated MongoDB container:
+1. **Start Docker Container**: Run the following command in the project root directory to start the Docker container:

    ```bash
    docker-compose up
    ```

-This will start the MongoDB container defined in the `docker-compose.yml` file.
+This will start the Docker container defined in the `docker-compose.yml` file.

 ## API Documentation